-Many courses allow you to pursue areas of interest by choosing from optional modules within your degree, or in some cases, from another subject.
-The balance of core and optional modules varies from course to course and year to year.
+Many courses allow you to pursue areas of interest by choosing from option modules within your degree, or in some cases, from another subject or department.
+The balance of core and option modules varies from course to course and year to year.

 If you're interested in studying more than one subject, you could take a combined course, for example Politics and Philosophy, or Maths and Physics.

 Step outside your degree programme and expand your knowledge with elective modules.

 Studying modules from another department lets you broaden your knowledge, make unique academic connections and boost your employability.